gardener/landscaper/docs/usage/Annotations.md

 #### Effect on Installations/Executions/DeployItems

 The effect of this annotation is the same for all landscaper resources: the respective resource will not be reconciled by the landscaper, even if its spec changed or the operation annotation says otherwise.
 Only resources in a final phase are affected, to interrupt a running installation/execution/deployitem, the `landscaper.gardener.cloud/operation=abort` annotation has to be used.
-Please note that as long as an update of a resource is blocked from reconciliation by this annotation, all other landscaper resources which are waiting for the update (because they depend on the resource) won't be able to be reconciled either and will be stuck in the `PendingDependencies` phase.
+Please note that as long as an update of a resource is blocked from reconciliation by this annotation, all other landscaper resources which are waiting for the update (because they depend on the resource) won't be able to be reconciled either and will be stuck.